 Polynesian Cultural Center

 If you’re looking for an engaging activity with kids, head to the Polynesian Cultural Center in Laie.
-This gorgeous 42 acre park was designed to showcase the vibrancy of the Pacific Islands.
+This 42 acre park was designed to showcase the vibrancy of the Pacific Islands.
 As you wander through the park, you can immerse in Polynesian culture at each distinct “village”.
 Then, stay for a luau or dinner show.

 Interested in the Polynesian Culture Center but want to do something a little different?
 Check out this after hours nighttime paddle board at the Polynesian Cultural Center.
 You’ll learn about the rich history of the Hawaiian islands while paddling through a glowing lagoon.